Olympus ex-CEO Woodford seeks UK police aid

 Olympus said last Friday it had dismissed Woodford because of management issues.
 The company confirmed for the first time on Wednesday the size of the fee paid to the advisers as part of the Gyrus takeover.
 But it declined to identify the advisers and said it no longer knew of their whereabouts.

-The PWC report focuses on fees of $687 million (436 million pounds) paid to apparently U.S. and Cayman-island incorporated advisers linked to Olympus's $2.0 billion acquisition of British medical equipment maker Gyrus in 2008.
+The PWC report focuses on fees of $687 million paid to apparently U.S. and Cayman-island incorporated advisers linked to Olympus's $2.0 billion (1.27 billion pounds) acquisition of British medical equipment maker Gyrus in 2008.

-But it also mentions three smaller acquisitions completed the same year worth 73.4 billion yen ($955 million) -- of start-ups Altis, a medical waste recycling company, on-line cosmetics firm Humalabo and microwaveable cookware maker News Chef -- which led to a prompt impairment charge of $600 million in Olympus's audited accounts.
+But it also mentions three smaller acquisitions completed the same year worth 73.4 billion yen (606 million pounds) -- of start-ups Altis, a medical waste recycling company, on-line cosmetics firm Humalabo and microwaveable cookware maker News Chef -- which led to a prompt impairment charge of $600 million in Olympus's audited accounts.

 "Whether there are forces behind it, because these transactions are so extraordinary, is a fundamental concern of mine because you are looking at amounts approaching $1.5 billion which are pretty inexplicable," Woodford said.